C. V. Spur Loadout

 January 1980

-The site was sold to Beaver Creek Coal Company, a subsidiary of Arco Coal Company.
+The Swisher site was changed to become the newly renamed Beaver Creek Coal Company, a subsidiary of Arco Coal Company.
 Arco Coal (formerly Anaconda Minerals, as a subsidiary of Atlantic Richfield Company) had purchased Swisher Coal Company in January 1980, managing Swisher under its Beaver Creek subsidiary.

 (In 1985, Anaconda sold the last of its copper and molybdenum operations and became solely a coal mining company, as Arco Coal.
 Beaver Creek Coal Co,. was shown as its only operation in Utah. -- Coal Age magazine, June 1985, page 24)